Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

 \subsubsection{Model architecture and training}

 For this experiment, the ResNet-50 architecture was chosen as the deterministic backbone.
-According to the systematic review by~\cite{debeleeSkinLesionClassification2023}, ResNet-50 offers a favorable trade-off between computational complexity and predictive performance for the identification of skin lesions, making it a particularly suitable choice for this task compared with alternative backbone architectures.
+According to the systematic review by~\citep{debeleeSkinLesionClassification2023}, ResNet-50 offers a favorable trade-off between computational complexity and predictive performance for the identification of skin lesions, making it a particularly suitable choice for this task compared with alternative backbone architectures.

-\paragraph{BResNet-50}
+\paragraph{BResNet-50:}

 The architecture for the seven-class skin lesion classification task was adapted, replacing the original fully connected layer with a custom classification head consisting of a linear layer reducing the 2048-dimensional feature vector to 512 dimensions, followed by a ReLU activation and dropout regularization (rate = 0.3), and a final linear layer mapping to the seven output classes.

-Following the same protocol established in previous experiments, the modified ResNet-50 was converted into a \ac{BNN} version (BResNet-50) by replacing standard convolutional and linear layers with their Bayesian counterparts.
+The modified network was subsequently converted to a Bayesian variant, denoted \mbox{BResNet-50}, using the Bayesian-Torch library~\citep{krishnan2022bayesiantorch}.

-\paragraph{Training protocol and hyperparameters}
+\paragraph{Training protocol and hyperparameters:}

-The experiments were carried out using the PyTorch framework with a fixed random seed of 42 to ensure reproducibility.

-Given the severe class imbalance in the \ac{HAM10000} dataset, class-weighted cross-entropy loss was employed during both the deterministic ResNet-50 pre-training stage and the subsequent Bayesian stage with the combined loss defined in Eq.~(\ref{eq:total_loss}).
-Specifically, class weights were computed using the balanced weighting scheme, ensuring that minority classes contributed proportionally more to the loss function.
-This strategy prevents the model from being biased toward majority classes and ensures a fair comparison between deterministic and Bayesian variants.
+The same \ac{MC} sampling configuration followed in Experiment~1 was adopted.
+Given the severe class imbalance in the \ac{HAM10000} dataset, class-weighted cross-entropy loss was employed in both training stages to ensure proportional minority-class contributions, with class weights computed using the balanced weighting scheme.

-A two-stage training strategy similar to the one in Experiment 2 was adopted.
-For training the deterministic ResNet-50, the Adam optimizer was used with a batch size of 64, a learning rate of $1\times10^{-3}$, and a weight decay of $1\times10^{-4}$.
-Early stopping based on validation loss was employed with a patience of 50 epochs to prevent overfitting.

-However, unlike Experiments 1 and 2, the \ac{MOPED} initialization strategy~\cite{krishnanSpecifyingWeightPriors2020a, shwartz2022pre} is adopted for the Bayesian network.
-Specifically, the prior mean is set to the pre-trained weights $w_\mathrm{MLE}$, anchoring the prior distribution at a plausible solution obtained from deterministic training.
-The variational posterior is initialized with mean $\mu_q = w_\mathrm{MLE} $ and a scale parameterized by $\rho = \log(\exp(\alpha |w_\mathrm{MLE} |) - 1)$ with $\alpha = 0.01$, providing a controlled initial uncertainty proportional to the magnitude of the pre-trained weights.

-After \ac{MOPED}-based initialization, the model was trained using the same total objective as in Experiments 1 and 2, namely the combined loss defined in Eq.~(\ref{eq:total_loss}), which integrates the \ac{VI} objective $\mathcal{L}_{\text{ELBO}}$ with the proposed uncertainty calibration loss $\mathcal{L}_{\text{CUB}}$.